NalessoAxel/main_eventer/readme.md

 ## Project details
-You are a brand new web development company and you have landed your first customer.
+      We are a web developement company.
+We just add our first customer.
+      He want a web pahe for his media eventer company.

 ## Objective